 For years, I was dreaming about travelling to Australia to explore its vast landscapes and different lifestyles.
 This is my Sydney photo diary for the first week of my stay here.

 I always try my best to experience a place like a local, to see it through their eyes and to understand what it is to live there, not only visit and scratch just the surface.
 This is what I’m trying to do here in Sydney now.

 Sydney has many suburbs and they all have their own atmosphere and lifestyle.
-Manly is laid-back and feels like summer holiday resort while CBD is the business heart of the city but also the place where the suits mix with the tourists from all over the world.
+Manly is laid-back and feels like a summer holiday resort.
+While CBD is the business heart of the city but also the place where the suits mix with tourists from all over the world.
 Balmain is chic and colourful and Alexandria is peaceful but very close to the city centre.

 On the first day of my arrival, Sydney’s terrace houses captivated my attention.
-These are tiny detached houses built mainly in the early Georgian style and are still popular accommodation option because of their central suburbs location.
+These are tiny detached houses built mainly in the early Georgian style and are still a popular accommodation option because of their central suburbs location.
 Some of these houses feature abundant jungle-style gardens while others look abandoned and sad.
 However, the distinguished verandas on each floor made of filigree wrought iron are still the main feature that makes this style so enjoyable.

-It is difficult to demonstrate in with a Sydney photo diary, but Aussies have a terrific sense of humour.
+It is difficult to demonstrate in with a Sydney photo diary, but Aussies have a terrific sense of humour!
 You meet people on the streets that easily joke with each other.
 But what I love the most in Aussie people is the ability to see the funny side of everything.
 It is even in the marketing messages.
 Here is an example on a brown sugar packet.